Calculate Capital Gains

 |Your capital gain:||=|

-Published with permission from the National Association of Realtors.
+This has been provided with permission by the National Association of Realtors.